sdpython/pymyinstall/README.rst

 `Anaconda <http://continuum.io/downloads#py34>`_, `WinPython <https://winpython.github.io/>`_
 for the notebooks proposed at `ENSAE - Programmation <http://www.xavierdupre.fr/app/ensae_teaching_cs/helpsphinx3/index.html>`_ (French)::

-    from pymyinstall import extend_anaconda
+    from pymyinstall import extend_anaconda, process_installation
-    extend_anaconda()
+    process_installation(extend_anaconda())

 Or::

-    from pymyinstall import extend_winpython
+    from pymyinstall import extend_winpython, process_installation
-    extend_winpython()
+    process_installation(extend_winpython())

+If it fails for any reason - lost connexion -, run again the function with the same parameter.
+If it fails again, you can skip the modules by filling the parameter ``skip``.
-Some modules fail on Windows due to Permission error, in that case, you should go to the folder ``install`` and run the installer.
+Some modules might fail on Windows due to Permission error, in that case, you should go to the folder ``install`` and run the installer.
 Once it is done, you can run the function again to continue.
-It will skip the modules already installed.

 Functionalities